Pumpkin Life Cycle Worksheets (Free Printable)

 Native to North America, pumpkins are a type of winter squash.
 The lifecycle of a pumpkin begins when you plant a seed in the ground and provide it with soil, water, and sunshine.

-The seed will begin sprouting and begin to blossom.
+The seed will begin to sprout and blossom.
 The seeds from a mature pumpkin can be saved and used to grow more pumpkins during the next growing season.
-It typically takes 90-100 days for the pumpkin to fully ripen and the best time to plant pumpkin seeds is from May to June.

 Pumpkin Life Cycle Worksheet